scality/cloudserver/docs/developers/getting-started.rst

 ============================================
-Add New Backend Storage To Zenko Cloudserver
+Add New Backend Storage To Zenko CloudServer
 ============================================

-This set of documents aims at bootstrapping developers with Zenko's Cloudserver module, so they can then go on and contribute features.
+This set of documents aims at bootstrapping developers with Zenko's CloudServer module, so they can then go on and contribute features.

 .. toctree::